Paulen101/Paulen101/README.md

 ## About Me

 - 🌆 Based in Cambodia, fueled by Depresso.
-- 💼 By day, I'm a student at AUPP.
+- 💼 By day, I'm a dual degree student at AUPP and FHSU.
 - 🕹️ By night, I'm a gamer who loves conquering Sports Games and Strategy Games.
 - ☕ Coffee is my constant companion on this coding journey.